 History comes to life every year for nearly 15,000 students at the Sacramento History Museum.
 The year-round history programs and tours adhere to Common Core State Standards and are perfect for all ages from Kindergarten to college.
 Students immerse themselves in the Gold Rush, the Nisenan culture, the land and sea routes to California, and can even test their gold panning skills.
 Not only do students get to explore the Old Sacramento Waterfront from the street level but they can also go underground and discover a rich history from below.
 For more, visit www.sachistorymuseum.org.

 Sutter’s Fort State Historic Park

-Sutter’s Fort State Historic Park offers a variety of field trip and educational programs that serve more 50,000 students every year.
-The most iconic of the educational programs is the Environmental Living Program (ELP), which for over 40 years has been providing 4th and 5th grade students with a once-in-a-lifetime experience of spending 24-hours at the Fort learning and participating in pioneer skills (such as carpentry and rope-making) as well as cooking and eating all of their meals on site.
-Other programs offered are the Environmental Studies Program (a daytime only version of ELP), Sutter’s Fort or Bust (an innovative and low-cost field trip option for elementary school students grades 4th through 6th), and a new joint program with B Street Theatre where students attend a performance at B Street and then participate in an interactive one-hour program at Sutter’s Fort building on the themes of the performance.
+Sutter’s Fort State Historic Park offers a variety of field trip and educational programs that serve more than 50,000 students every year.
+The most iconic of the educational programs is the Environmental Living Program (ELP), which for over 40 years has been providing 4th and 5th grade students with a once-in-a-lifetime experience of spending 24-hours at the Fort learning and participating in pioneer skills (such as carpentry and rope-making) as well as cooking and eating their meals on site.
+Other programs offered are the Environmental Studies Program (a daytime only version of ELP) and Sutter’s Fort or Bust (an innovative and low-cost field trip option for elementary school students grades 4th through 6th).
 For more, visit https://suttersfort.org/educational-programs/.